 With a generic company name and one not associated with any recognized object, think of a story or any other type of recognized object that might be suitable for your business and logo.

-Some of the above rules apply to you, so using some part of the name might work the best (such as one or several letters).
+Some of the above options may apply to you, so using some part of the name might work the best (such as one or several letters).